chainguard-dev/edu/content/chainguard/migration-guides/porting-apps-to-chainguard/index.md

   installing software.
 * The `-dev` images and `wolfi-base` use BusyBox by default, so any `groupadd` or `useradd` commands will need to be ported to `addgroup` and `adduser`.
-* The free developer tier of images provides `latest` and `latest-dev` versions.
+* The free developer tier of images provides `:latest` and `:latest-dev` versions.
 For specific tags or older versions please see our production images.
 * We use apk tooling, so `apt get` commands will become `apk add`.
 * Chainguard Images are based on `glibc` and our packages cannot be mixed with Alpine packages.